DCAN-Labs/HBCD-MADE/docs/source/computational_requirements.rst

 --------------------------

-The computational requirements for running HBCD-MADE depend on the amount of input data (length of acquisition, number of channels, etc), along with the processing settings (downsampling, filtering, etc.).
+The computational requirements for running HBCD-MADE depend on the amount of input data (length of acquisition, number of channels, etc.), along with the processing settings (downsampling, filtering, etc.).

 For an HBCD-style acquisition (1kHz sampling rate, 128 electrodes),